Relational Resonance

 Couples Therapy in Enfield and Online

-Therapy can offer a steady space where both of you feel heard.
-Together we can slow things down and begin to understand what keeps happening between you.
+Couples therapy can help you slow things down and understand what keeps happening between you.

-I'm Adam Lawrence-Rodriguez, a therapist registered with the BACP, with specialist couples training from Tavistock Relationships.
-If you think I might be able to support you, I'd be glad to hear from you.
+I'm Adam Lawrence-Rodriguez, a BACP-registered therapist with specialist couples training from Tavistock Relationships.

 Portrait of Adam Lawrence-Rodriguez